Ruth Denny: Early life

-Denny was born on November 1, 1920 in St. Louis, Missouri to Stanard S. Cousins and Mamie Louise Carr Cousins.
+Denny was born on November 1, 1920, in St. Louis, Missouri to Stanard S. Cousins and Mamie Louise Carr Cousins.
 Denny's grandmother was a slave whose job was to fan the mistress of the home.
 Her father died when she was 4 or 5 years old, and left behind five young children.
 Her father had been a chauffeur for the Rand family, owners of International Shoe Company, and her mother worked as domestic help and as a nanny.
 Denny was influenced by watching her mother face racial discrimination, and wanted to become a lawyer to fight racial injustice, however, at that time it was an impossibility.

 Career and activism

-Denny earned her Bachelor's degree from Stowe Teacher's College.
+Denny earned her bachelor's degree from Stowe Teacher's College.
 She later earned graduate studies credits from St. Louis University, University of Denver, and University of Colorado.

 She began teaching at her alma mater, Sumner High School, in 1944.

 She moved to Denver in 1951 and worked for the Air Force Accounting and Finance Center.
 Denny moved out west because she thought it would be a more liberal and accepting place than Missouri, and was surprised when she faced similar discrimination in Colorado.

 Once in Denver, it took her 10 years to get a teaching job with Denver Public Schools (DPS).
 When she applied in 1952, she was told she was "too fat."
 She lost 80 pounds in a year and once again approached DPS.
 She was told she had a kidney condition that did not allow her to teach.
 With a clean bill of health from a doctor, she was once again denied because she was "too hairy" to teach.
 In 1962, she was hired as a substitute teacher and later as a permanent teacher, taught at Gilpin Elementary and Asbury Elementary for 26 years.

-Denny was a civil rights leader in Denver during the 1950's and 1960's.
+Denny was a civil rights leader in Denver during the 1950s and 1960s.
 She was an organizer of the Denver chapter of CORE, and led fundraising for activities of CORE, including sending two busloads of Coloradoans to the March on Washington in 1963.